Azure/AzureSqlBulkFailover/CmwOverview.md

 # Step 2: You initiate failover to upgrade databases

-:exclamation: **Important:** _The process described below is appropriate if you wish to trigger failover for a small number of databases.
+:exclamation: **Important:** The process described below is appropriate if you wish to trigger failover for a small number of databases.
-For simplified failover of dozens or hundreds of databases, use [AzureSqlBulkFailover](AzureSqlBulkFailoverUsage.md) to trigger the failover at the desired time.
+For simplified failover of dozens or hundreds of SQL DB resources, you must [deploy AzureSqlBulkFailover](./AzureSqlBulkFailoverSetup.md) into the subscription that contains your databases and [use AzureSqlBulkFailover](AzureSqlBulkFailoverUsage.md) to trigger the failover at the desired time.
+Currently this solution doesn't support Azure SQL MI resources.
 1. Go to http://portal.azure.com.
     * For Azure SQL Database elastic pools and databases, the account must belong to the _Subscription Owner_ or _SQL DB Contributor roles_.
     * For Azure SQL Managed Instances, the account must belong to the _Subscription Owner_ or _Managed Instance Contributor_ roles.